isralduke/portfolio-11ty/src/about/index.md

 ### Personal

-In my free time, when I am not doing grad school, I like to draw, read, and ride my bike, get coffee with friends, and enjoy warm weather.
+In my free time, when I am not doing grad school work, I like to draw, read, and ride my bike with my wife, get coffee with friends, and enjoy warm weather.